thesupersonic16/HedgeModManager/README.md

 ## How do I release mods for this?
 **The following section is for mod developers only.
 If all you want to do is play with some mods made by others, simply follow the above steps.**

-Mods designed for the mod loader come in the form of folders that contain the following:
+Mods designed for HedgeModManager needs to come in the form of folders that contain the following:

 - A "mod.ini" file (a file which describes your mod, as well as all it's various details).
 - A "disk" folder